-- Require specific notetaking and documentation procedures to strengthen ratings and communication about scores with TRS staff and providers. - Establish new programming portfolio submission requirements for providers to enable review and incorporation of programming features into quality improvement plans (e.g., lesson plans, family engagement plans, training plans). - Require assessors to utilize TECPDS reports to facilitate scoring of director and caregiver qualifications.
-See the full study report for a list of indicators that can be captured using TECPDS. - Integrate the TRS Interest Form, TRS Application, and TRS Provider Certification Screening Form with the TRS Assessment.
-The TRS Online Assessment Tool is a digital assessment tool used by all TRS assessors to rate child care providers on the TRS Certification Guidelines.
-The TRS Online Assessment Tool, hosted on CLI Engage, automatically calculates a provider's star level rating.
-Integrating these four features streamlines information collection and scoring. - Integrate TECPDS with the TRS Online Assessment Tool, enabling automated scoring of director and caregiver qualifications.

-Recommendation 6: Establish a continuous quality improvement (CQI) framework that uses a developmental approach to ensure providers receive technical assistance and professional development in alignment with their current star ratings.
+- Require specific notetaking and documentation procedures to strengthen ratings and communication about scores with TRS staff and providers. - Require assessors to utilize TECPDS reports to facilitate scoring of director and caregiver qualifications.
+See the full study report for a list of indicators that can be captured using TECPDS. - Integrate TECPDS with the TRS Online Assessment Tool, enabling automated scoring of director and caregiver qualifications. - ★ Recommendation 6: Establishing a continuous quality improvement (CQI) framework that uses a developmental approach to ensure providers receive technical assistance and professional development in alignment with their current star ratings.

-The CQI approach can be used to target early technical assistance (i.e., before certification) to providers who are not able to meet TRS standards in order to lift quality and increase participation in the program.
+A CQI approach can be used to target early technical assistance (i.e., before certification) to providers who are not able to meet TRS standards in order to lift quality and increase participation in the program.
 Moreover, the results of this study strongly suggest technical assistance is required to move existing certified providers to progressively higher levels of quality that fully meet TRS expectations.
 Providers delivering high quality services also may need technical assistance in specific areas to maintain quality (e.g., after staff turnover).
 Therefore, we recommend leveraging TRS mentoring staff to provide intensive and individualized technical assistance to achieve these aims.
 A coordinated CQI framework can include a combination of self-study materials, professional learning communities (PLCs), and individualized coaching.
 Please view the full report for how CQI activities can be tailored to providers level of quality and stage of TRS implementation.